Net Metering Pakistan

 What is the latest news about net metering in Pakistan?

-As of July 2025, the government is reviewing public and industry feedback before finalizing the new policy.
+As of July 2025, the government is reviewing public and industry feedback before finalising the new policy.
 NEPRA has not yet approved the policy.
 While no official implementation date has been announced, discussions are active, and the gross metering model may soon be enforced for new connections only.

 Is the government ending the net metering Policy?